DYNOSOBs/social-behaviour/_posts/articles/2020-09-30-rsd-workshop.md

 - Version control;
 - Use of GitHub.

-In the future, our groups aims to incorporate these concepts into our workflows, and to (hopefully) create a group GitHub account where the source code for all our published papers will be available to use and contribute to(as suggested by <a href="https://twitter.com/jgreiter">Johannes Reiter</a>).
+In the future, our group aims to incorporate these concepts into our workflows, and to (hopefully) create a group GitHub account where the source code for all our published papers will be available to use and contribute to(as suggested by <a href="https://twitter.com/jgreiter">Johannes Reiter</a>).